 Emptying of Dog/Waste Bins

-The Clerk in conjunction with the Parks & Open Spaces Team will determine procedures for emptying bins on a regular basis.
+The Head of Parks & Open Spaces in conjunction with the Parks & Open Spaces Team will determine procedures for emptying bins on a regular basis.

 Maintenance of Bins

-Over time, bins are subject to wear and tear, accidental or wilful damage and will need to be either refurbished or replaced.
+Over time, bins are subject to wear and tear, accidental or willful damage and will need to be either refurbished or replaced.
 The condition of the bins will be checked by the Parks & Open Spaces Team on a regular basis.

 Approach to mixing of dog waste and general litter